rc38743874/tidal/README.md

 What you must have to use Tidal:
 1) Access to the database to create stored procedures
 2) Code in a supported language (currently C#, soon VB.NET, Java and Javascript)
+3) Use a database that is supported by Tidal (currently MySQL and MSSQL)

 What Tidal does:
 1) Takes a table structure from a database and creates Create, Read, Update, Delete, and List functions.
 You then run the SQL script to add these stored procedures to the database.